Extraordinary claims require extraordinary evidence: Analysis and criticism

 Sagan did not describe any concrete or quantitative parameters as to what constitutes "extraordinary evidence", which raises the issue of whether the standard can be applied objectively.
-Academic David Deming notes that it would be "impossible to base all rational thought and scientific methodology on an aphorism whose meaning is entirely subjective".
+Academic and climate change denialist David Deming notes that it would be "impossible to base all rational thought and scientific methodology on an aphorism whose meaning is entirely subjective".
 He instead argues that "extraordinary evidence" should be regarded as a sufficient amount of evidence rather than evidence deemed of extraordinary quality.
 Tressoldi noted that the threshold of evidence is typically decided through consensus.
-This problem is less apparent in clinical medicine and psychology where statistical results can establish the strength of evidence.
+This problem is less apparent in clinical medicine and psychology, where statistical results can establish the strength of evidence.

 Deming also noted that the standard can "suppress innovation and maintain orthodoxy".
 Others, like Etzel Cardeña, have noted that many scientific discoveries that spurred paradigm shifts were initially deemed "extraordinary" and likely would not have been so widely accepted if extraordinary evidence were required.
 Uniform rejection of extraordinary claims could affirm confirmation biases in subfields.
 Additionally, there are concerns that, when inconsistently applied, the standard exacerbates racial and gender biases.
 Psychologist Richard Shiffrin has argued that the standard should not be used to bar research from publication but to ascertain what is the best explanation for a phenomenon.
 Conversely, mathematical psychologist Eric-Jan Wagenmakers stated that extraordinary claims are often false and their publication "pollutes the literature".
 To qualify the publication of such claims, psychologist Suyog Chandramouli has suggested the inclusion of peer reviewers' opinions on their plausibility or an attached curation of post-publication peer evaluations.

-Cognitive scientist and AI researcher Ben Goertzel believes that the phrase is utilized as a "rhetorical meme" without critical thought.
+Cognitive scientist and AI researcher Ben Goertzel believes that the phrase is used as a "rhetorical meme" without critical thought.
 Philosopher Theodore Schick argued that "extraordinary claims do not require extraordinary evidence" if they provide the most adequate explanation.
-Moreover, theists and Christian apologists like William Lane Craig have argued that it is unfair to apply the standard to religious miracles as other improbable claims are often accepted based on limited testimonial evidence, such as an individual claiming that they won the lottery.
+Moreover, theists and Christian apologists like William Lane Craig have argued that it is unfair to apply the standard to religious miracles, as other improbable claims are often accepted based on limited testimonial evidence, such as an individual claiming that they won the lottery.